Sanjusr1/Amfoss-tasks./Task -02/README.md

   After setting up the python environment write a code in which it has to contain some functions for reading an image , preprossing an image and sepatare function for checking the arthmetic enquation then gives the output according to that .

+#### MY REVIEW :
+ This task was a bit new to me since this was my first time to write a code in which it takes the input directly from a png file .